jadrzy/ProjectPythonForMachineLearning/README.md

 # Handling repo files
 ## Initial setup in collab
+Follow this steps:
-Create an access token for your account on github.
-Add token to your collab:
+- create an access token for your account on github
+- add token to your collab:

 ![alt text](https://github.com/jadrzy/PythonForMachineLearning/blob/main/images/Token.png)